 Albert Bandura Biography

 Albert Bandura was born in Mundare, Canada, a small town in Alberta, on December 4, 1925.
-He was the youngest of six siblings born to his parents, who immigrated to Canada as teens, his father from Poland, and his mother from Ukraine.
+He was the youngest of six siblings born to his parents, who immigrated to Canada as teens, his father was from Poland, and his mother was from Ukraine.
 Two of his older siblings died in childhood—one due to the flu and the other in a hunting accident.

 While his parents were not formally educated, they instilled in him a love for learning.
 He attended a tiny school with only two teachers and few educational materials.
 As a result, he found that he had to direct much of his own educational pursuits through his own efforts and curiosity.

 It was when he started school at the University of British Columbia that he became fascinated with psychology.
 He had started taking electives to fill extra time, which was how he started with his first psychology course.

 After completing his degree in 1949, he went to the University of Iowa for graduate school.
 He completed his master’s degree in 1951 and his doctorate in clinical psychology in 1952.
 In 1953, he began teaching at Stanford University, where he would continue to teach for the rest of his career.

 Albert Bandura developed a social learning theory that emphasized the importance of social learning theory as part of the learning process.
 During much of the first half of the 20th century, behaviorism dominated the field of psychology.